BierOne/BierOne.github.io/_posts/2024-11-07-japan-solo-trip-okinawa.md

 **[Nago Memory-B]** On the second day at Sumire, I woke up very early in the morning and went snorkeling!
 Although it was raining, the experience was fantastic.
 I also had a flare-up of tonsillitis (扁桃炎), so I took medicine beforehand, but still felt a little uncomfortable after going into the water.
 Thankfully, the experience was amazing.
 After that, Yoshiki took me to a nearby beach, which was very beautiful.

-Ps. as I am not comfortable at that time, I didn't take any photos underwater :\|
+Ps. as I was not comfortable at that time, I didn't take any photos underwater :\|